stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### TIM

 I!
 Didn't!
-Understand that! *(laughing)* Somebody explain it to me!
+Understand that! _(laughing)_ Somebody explain it to me!

 #### BRYN

-So thermodynamics is fundamentally about how energy moves around. [__TIM:__ Yeah.]
+So thermodynamics is fundamentally about how energy moves around.

+#### TIM

+Yeah.

+#### BRYN

 And basically, the three laws of thermodynamics boil down to 'you can't create energy out of nothing'--

 #### TIM